This topic tells you about the key features of the VMware Tanzu Operations Manager interface.

 BOSH IDP Metadata: (Optional) Enter the full URL or XML BOSH IdP metadata.
-If left blank, the default is the same metadata as the field above.
+If left blank, the default is the same metadata as the preceding text box.

-SAML Admin Group: Enter the name of the SAML group that contains all of the Ops Manager administrators.
-This field is case-sensitive.
+SAML Admin Group: Enter the name of the SAML group that contains all of the Tanzu Operations Manager administrators.
+This text box is case-sensitive.

 Groups Attribute: Enter the groups attribute tag name with which you configured the SAML server.
-This field is case-sensitive.
+This text box is case-sensitive.

-Provision an admin client in the Bosh UAA: Enable if you want to provision an admin client in the BOSH UAA.
-For more information, see Provision Admin Client in Creating UAA Clients for BOSH Director.
+Provision an admin client in the Bosh UAA: Enable to provision an admin client in the BOSH UAA.
+For more information, see Provision Admin Client.

-Use this pane to change your IdP to LDAP.
+Use this topic to change your IdP to LDAP.

 For more information about changing your IdP to SAML or LDAP, view the following instructions for your IaaS configuration:

-You can use the SSL Certificate pane to configure Ops Manager to use a custom SSL certificate for all Ops Manager traffic both through the UI and API.
+You can use the SSL Certificate pane to configure Tanzu Operations Manager to use a custom SSL certificate for all Tanzu Operations Manager traffic both through the UI and API.

-If you leave the fields blank, Ops Manager uses an auto-generated self-signed certificate rather than your own custom certificate and private key.
-If you want to replace a custom certificate with a self-signed certificate, select Revert to self-signed certificate.
+If you leave the text boxes blank, Tanzu Operations Manager uses an auto-generated self-signed certificate rather than your own custom certificate and private key.
+To replace a custom certificate with a self-signed certificate, click Revert to self-signed certificate.

 Enter your VMware Tanzu Network API token and click Add Token to connect your Installation Dashboard to VMware Tanzu Network.

-If you are using a proxy to connect to Ops Manager, update your Proxy Settings by providing a HTTP proxy, HTTPS proxy, or No proxy.
+If you are using a proxy to connect to Tanzu Operations Manager, update your Proxy Settings by providing a HTTP proxy, HTTPS proxy, or No proxy.

 Create a custom text banner to communicate important messages to operators.
-For UI Banner, enter the text you want to be shown on each page of the Ops Manager UI.
-For SSH Banner, enter the text that appears when an operator shells into Operations Manager.
+For UI Banner, enter the text you want to be shown on each page of the Tanzu Operations Manager UI.
+For SSH Banner, enter the text that appears when an operator logs in to Tanzu Operations Manager.

 Exports the current installation with all of its assets.
 When you export an installation, the exported file contains references to the base VM images, necessary packages, and configuration settings.

 Viewable by administrators only.
-Configure a custom Syslog server for Ops Manager.
-When you select Yes and fill the following fields, Ops Manager produces and sends all syslog entries from the Ops Manager VM to the configured syslog endpoint.
-Ops Manager also sends BOSH Director access events to the syslog endpoint.
+Configure a custom syslog server for Tanzu Operations Manager.
+When you click Yes and fill the following text boxes, Tanzu Operations Manager produces and sends all syslog entries from the Tanzu Operations Manager VM to the configured syslog endpoint.
+Tanzu Operations Manager also sends BOSH Director access events to the syslog endpoint.

-To configure a custom syslog endpoint for Ops Manager logs:
+To configure a custom syslog endpoint for Tanzu Operations Manager logs: